 One of the strengths of NEON is that a standard suite of measurements with the same methodological approaches will be implemented at all sites.
 Therefore, a prioritization scheme does not limit the number of NEON sites at which samples will be collected, but identifies the measurements and priority analyses that should be conducted at all sites.
 The design targets minimum within-site sampling frequencies and key temporal periods of measurement necessary to provide a meaningful dataset.
-Sampling timing and frequency will be site-specific for some measurements, in order to measure responses to particular seasons or following important events.
-Sampling number will also be sitespecific to capture spatial heterogeneity appropriately (ranges of expected plots are given in Section 6.4), and will largely be guided by the results of the initial soil characterization and plant community analysis/stem mapping efforts.
+Sampling timing and frequency will be site-specific for some measurements, in order to measure responses to particular seasons or in response to growing season constraints.
+Sampling number will also be site-specific to capture spatial heterogeneity.
 Once this sampling design has been reviewed and implemented at NEON sites, initial data may indicate that there are pressing site- or region-specific measurements that should be added to address an important ecological issue or question, or other measurements should be removed; such modifications to the design approach-including changes in the priority of data types, sampling timing, sampling frequency, or spatial representation-may be incorporated once the initial design has been put in place across the observatory sites and upon review of the initial data streams by NEON personnel and community experts.